rumica/CicekSepeti-Final-Project/README.md

 ------

-In this project is used React Hooks and Context API.
+In this project is used React Hooks Context API, SASS and Styled Component.

 ### Project Setup: